EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 error=invalid_request&error_description=Missing parameter: code_challenge_method
 ```

+##### Token Exchange

-If you are using the **Token Exchange** grant, please make sure that the
+If you are using the Token Exchange grant, please make sure that the `audience`
-`audience` (Optional) defines the logical name of the service that the token
+(Optional) defines the logical name of the service that the token will be used
-will be used for; when specified, it must match the client ID of a client
+for; when specified, it must match the client ID of a client registered in
-registered in Check-in otherwise an `invalid_client` error is returned
+Check-in otherwise an `invalid_client` error is returned
 (`"description": "audience not found"`)

+##### Client Credentials

-If you are using the **Client Credentials** grant, there is a minor change in
+If you are using the Client Credentials grant, there is a minor change in the
-the responses from userinfo and introspection endpoints.
-The **Client ID** of
+responses from userinfo and introspection endpoints.
+The **Client ID** of the
-the client is **not** released as the `sub` claim any more and has replaced with
+client is **not** released as the `sub` claim any more and has replaced with by
-by the `client_id` claim.
-The `sub` contains the identifier of the client which
+the `client_id` claim.
+The `sub` contains the identifier of the client which is
-is unique, non-reassignable and scoped `@egi.eu`.
+unique, non-reassignable and scoped `@egi.eu`.

+##### Obtain Refresh Tokens

 If you have obtained an Refresh Token from EGI Check-in Token Portal or
 oidc-agent issued by the MITREid Connect instance, you will need to replace them